Boosted Enhanced Quantile Regression Neural Networks with Spatiotemporal Permutation Entropy for Complex System Prognostics: Pattern Recognition and Temporal Integration

-Pattern Recognition and Temporal Integration The TFT extends its predictive capabilities by integrating pattern recognition derived from QRNN outputs.
-This integration enables the TFT, to dynamically assess transitions between operational patterns and align these transitions with potential anomalies.
+The TFT extends its predictive capabilities by integrating pattern recognition derived from QRNN outputs.
+This integration enables the TFT to dynamically assess transitions between operational patterns and align these transitions with potential anomalies.
 The process relies on the following components: